FL Studio VST or AU Plugin

-FL Studio can be loaded and used as a VSTi instrument in a compatible host application.
+FL Studio can be loaded and used as a VST instrument in Windows and macOS compatible hosts or in macOS hosts as an AU plugin.
 In this mode, the output is sent to the host and the play/stop events and tempo are synchronized.
 Controlling FL Studio channels and parameters using MIDI messages is also supported.
 Additionally, you can send each mixer track to a separate output, if the host supports VST plugins with multiple outputs.

 Installing FL Studio VST

-Normally, FL Studio will ask you where to copy the VST connection to during the installation.
-However, if you didn't install the plugin at that time, or you want to install it on more than one host, in the Windows Start Menu, select Programs > FL Studio > Advanced > Install Plugin Version.
+FL Studio asks to install the VST plugin of itself during the installation.
+However, if you didn't install the plugin version at that time, or you want to install it on more than one host, from the Windows Start Menu, select Programs > FL Studio > Advanced > Install Plugin Version.
 You will see a dialog where you can set the plugin folder of the host where you want the connection installed.

 NOTE: To hide the FL Studio interface and work in the host, don't use the minimize button as it will also hide the host window.
 Use the close button so that FL Studio remains active.